Buffalo Water Quality at a Glance

 Is Buffalo’s tap water safe to drink?

-Yes, Buffalo’s tap water meets all federal and state drinking water standards.
-The water undergoes comprehensive treatment at the Colonel Ward Treatment Plant including coagulation, filtration, and disinfection to ensure safety.
+Buffalo’s tap water meets all federal and state drinking water standards and undergoes comprehensive treatment at the Colonel Ward Treatment Plant including coagulation, filtration, and disinfection.

 How can I check for lead pipes in my home?

-Buffalo maintains a database of known lead service lines, but many remain unidentified.
+Buffalo Water Authority maintains records of known lead service lines, but many remain unidentified.
 To check your home:

 1. Locate your water service line where it enters your home (usually in the basement).
 Lead pipes appear dull gray, are soft enough to scratch with a coin, and won’t attract a magnet.